Mardaneus86/futwebapp-tampermonkey/README.md

 [![Join the chat at https://gitter.im/futwebapp-tampermonkey/Lobby](https://badges.gitter.im/futwebapp-tampermonkey/Lobby.svg)](https://gitter.im/futwebapp-tampermonkey/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+:bangbang: This script does not work in the FIFA 19 web app (yet), since the underlying code on which this script relies has changed quite extensively.
+It is advisable to disable the script until further notice.

 FIFA 18's companion app for FIFA Ultimate Team, the FUT 18 Web App, is a website that let's you trade and manage your team on the go.

 This TamperMonkey script is meant to enhance the FUT 18 Web App experience.
 You can install the scripts following the instructions below.
 Afterwards you will get a settings button on the bottom right of the web app, where you can enable every feature by itself.
 The scripts provide a certain degree of customization possibilities.